carj/pyPreservica/docs/index.rst

     :return: The new folder object
     :rtype: Folder

+   .. py:method::  representations(asset)

+    Return a set of representations for the asset

+    :param Asset asset: The asset containing the required representations
+    :return: Set of Representation objects
+    :rtype: set()

+   .. py:method::  content_objects(representation)

+    Return a list of representation objects for a representation

+    :param Representation representation: The representation
+    :return: List of content objects
+    :rtype: list()

+.. py:class:: Representation

+    Representations are used to define how the information object are composed in terms of technology and structure.

+    .. py:attribute:: rep_type

+    The type of representation

+    .. py:attribute:: name

+    The name of representation

+    .. py:attribute:: name

+    The name of representation

 .. py:class:: Entity

     Entity is the base class for assets, folders and content objects